Emerald-Broadband/kea-pd-route-updater/README.md

 {
     "ROUTES_FILE": "/tmp/lease_routes.json",
     "LOG_FILE": "/tmp/dhcp_script.log",
-    "SSH_IDENTITY_FILE": "/root/.ssh/id_ed25519",
+    "SSH_IDENTITY_FILE": "/etc/kea/id_ed25519",
     "SSH_USERNAME": "kea",
     "MANAGED_SWITCHES": ["2604:2940::ffff:ffff:ffff:fffe", "fd00::1"]
 }
 ```

 The example above uses shortened addresses in the `MANAGED_SWITCHES` parameter for privacy.
-Kea uses the fully expanded addresses in the `QUERY6_REMOTE_ADDR`, so you will need to also.
+Kea uses expanded addresses in the `QUERY6_REMOTE_ADDR`, so you will need to also.
+These are evaluated as strings (i.e., not processed as addresses) so you'll need to be sure the format matches exactly.
+Watching the logfile can reveal any disparities.

 The SSH parameters need to match what you have configured on your switches.
 In this case, there is a `kea` user with authentication set to use the key stored in `SSH_IDENTITY_FILE`.
 The `kea` user must have `sudo` access on the switch (to insert and delete routes).